 Fritt fram!
 The importance of giving back to society has always been in focus for App Shack.
 We have for a long time built services that help people in their everyday life.
 Now, one of our most eminent mobile applications has received an award for great public contribution in terms of accessibility.
 The award is called "Tillgänglighetspriset", which translates to "The accessibility award".
 It is handed out anually by Västerås City (link).

-I think the Fritt Fram App is a praiseworthy initiative and a great example for how IT can enhance accessibility.
+I think the Fritt Fram App is a praiseworthy initiative and a great example of how IT can enhance accessibility.

 The Fritt Fram App is a brilliant initiative to help to provide accessibility information to people with such needs.